mnmchen/PhyG-MAE/README.md

 ## Overview

-The study presents a Physics-Informed Graph Spatiotemporal Masked Autoencoder (PhyG-STMAE) for two closely related civil-engineering sensing tasks:
+The study presents a Physics-Informed Graph Spatiotemporal Masked Autoencoder (PhyG-MAE) for two closely related civil-engineering sensing tasks:

 1. reconstructing full-field wind-pressure responses from a small subset of healthy sensors; and
 2. identifying compact and informative sensor layouts without retraining the imputation model.

-PhyG-STMAE incorporates sensor coordinates, wind-profile information, structural aspect ratio, and wind direction into a graph-enhanced masked autoencoder.
+PhyG-MAE incorporates sensor coordinates, wind-profile information, structural aspect ratio, and wind direction into a graph-enhanced masked autoencoder.
 Distance-weighted graph aggregation captures local geometric relationships, while spatial and temporal Transformer modules learn long-range dependencies in wind-pressure fields.

 The framework is validated using wind-tunnel pressure measurements for an NACA 4415 airfoil and high-rise building models.